Strategies that promote independence for children and young people with autism

 Individual work systems

-A work system communicates four pieces of information to the child:
+A structured work system helps in doing tasks independently.
+The work system communicates four pieces of information to the child:

 - the task that is required to be done